awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 1. Enter a **Database User** to identify the user you want to use to connect to the database\.

-1. For **UNLOAD IAM Role**, enter the IAM role ARN of the role that Redshift cluster should assume to move and write data to Amazon S3\.
+1. For **UNLOAD IAM Role**, enter the IAM role ARN of the role that the Amazon Redshift cluster should assume to move and write data to Amazon S3\.
 For more information about this role, see [Authorizing Amazon Redshift to access other AWS services on your behalf](https://docs.aws.amazon.com/redshift/latest/mgmt/authorizing-redshift-service.html) in the Amazon Redshift Cluster Management Guide\.

 1. Choose **Connect**\.